 unreachable destination: A destination mesh station (STA) for which the link to the next hop of the mesh path to this destination mesh STA is no longer usable.

-user priority (UP): A value associated with an medium access control (MAC) service data unit (MSDU) that indicates how the MSDU is to be handled.
+user priority: [UP] A value associated with an medium access control (MAC) service data unit (MSDU) that indicates how the MSDU is to be handled.
 The UP is assigned to an MSDU in the layers above the MAC.

-validated access point (AP): An AP that has either been explicitly configured as a neighbor or learned through a mechanism such as the Beacon report.
+validated access point (AP): [validated AP] An AP that has either been explicitly configured as a neighbor or learned through a mechanism such as the Beacon report.

-wildcard basic service set identifier (BSSID): A BSSID value used to represent all BSSIDs.
+wildcard basic service set identifier (BSSID): [wildcard BSSID] A BSSID value used to represent all BSSIDs.

 In IEEE Std 802.11, this is represented by all binary 1s.

-wildcard service set identifier (SSID): An SSID value used to represent all SSIDs.
+wildcard service set identifier (SSID): [wildcard SSID] An SSID value used to represent all SSIDs.

 In IEEE Std 802.11, this is represented by the value “null”.

-wireless medium (WM): The medium used to implement the transfer of protocol data units (PDUs) between peer physical layer (PHY) entities of a wireless local area network (LAN).
+wireless medium: [WM] The medium used to implement the transfer of protocol data units (PDUs) between peer physical layer (PHY) entities of a wireless local area network (LAN).

 Definitions specific to IEEE Std 802.11